ssuryanarayanan/Qi-Docs/docs/QiStreams.md

 A stream is always referenced by its Id property.
 As shown above a QiStream must include a unique *Id* field as well as a *TypeId* field with the Id of an existing QiType.
 The optional *BehaviorId* is set with the Id of an existing stream behavior.
 When BehaviorId is not included the stream will have a default behavior mode set to continuous and extrapolation set to all.
 See [QiStreamBehaviors](https://qi-docs.readthedocs.org/en/latest/QiStreamBehaviors/) for more information.

-## Naming Rules for Stream Identifiers
+Naming Rules for QiStream Id:

 1. Case insensitive
 2. Allows spaces
 3. Cannot start or end with two underscores ("__")